 The premise: It’s the 13th century, and 99 gems — the source of both wisdom and power — get dispersed around the world after the Moguls invade Baghdad.
 The gems hold powerful knowledge but are also the root of power, and when all are brought together, their powers multiply to exponential proportions.
 Twenty superheroes are dispatched to seek out and return the gems before they fall into the hands of evildoers.

 An eponymous monthly magazine, The 99 was launched throughout the Middle East in June 2006 from Al-Mutawa’s native Kuwait.
 The 99 regularly debuts new characters, each based in a different country and endowed with unique traits and skills that are honed and then put to the service of good.

 Al-Mutawa’s early experience writing children’s books, a doctorate in psychology from Teachers College and his MBA have proved an ideal base from which to launch Teshkeel Media Group, the parent company of The 99.
-(Watch a RealPlayer video clip from a Frontline documentary that tells the story of how Al-Mutawa dreamed up The 99).

 Al-Mutawa estimates that about 40 percent of the class of 2003 came through his apartment, where every Sunday he cooked a Kuwaiti meal for 20 guests.
 Classmates also put up 15 percent of the first round of financing for Teshkeel.

 “Business school made sense of my life,” says Al-Mutawa.
 “Up to that point I was doing this and then that.
 I remember having a conversation with Safwan [Masri, then vice dean of students and the MBA programs] about the School’s concern that I was just going to put up the degree on the wall and go get another one.
 I made a promise to myself that that wouldn’t happen,” he says.